-When setting up a new UK company as a contractor, you need to choose a UK company address.
+When you set up a new company for future UK contracting, you need to choose a UK company address.
 As part of this, your company’s registered office and director’s service addresses are two locations which you need to decide on when you set up your own UK contractor limited company.
 The service address is your official address as director and this will need careful consideration as part of your official details as director.

 The registered office is the company service address (UK) while the director service address (Companies House) is your official address as director.
 Choosing these addresses is one of your legal requirements as a limited company contractor when you set up a new company.
 Therefore, it is important for company directors (UK) to consider and choose wisely their official address as director.

 When you set up a new UK company for contracting in the UK, you have three choices:

 - Ask your accountant to do this.